Complaints Procedure — Commercial Waste Uxbridge

 Escalation and Independent Review: if a complainant is dissatisfied with the outcome they may request an internal review.
 The request must be made within the timescales set out in the response letter.
 The internal review will be conducted by a senior officer who was not involved in the original decision.
 Where appropriate, matters may be referred to the relevant regulatory authority or ombudsman for sector oversight; the procedure will advise of such options where applicable.

-Team meeting to review complaints and improvements Closure, record of outcome and review: after the outcome is communicated and any remedy implemented the complaint case will be recorded as closed.
+A group of large blue rubbish bags made of plastic, filled with waste, are stacked on a paved driveway surface near a brown wooden door and a white wall in an outdoor urban setting.
+The bags vary slightly in size and appear tightly packed, with some showing faint folds and creases in the plastic material.
+The scene suggests a rubbish removal service by Commercial Waste Uxbridge, likely in the vicinity of Uxbridge, with the bags positioned against the building exterior.
+The paving consists of rectangular grey bricks, and the lighting indicates natural daylight, creating clear visibility of the bags and surroundings.
+No other objects or activities are visible in the image, which focuses solely on the collection of waste awaiting collection or disposal, consistent with local rubbish management services.
+Closure, record of outcome and review: after the outcome is communicated and any remedy implemented the complaint case will be recorded as closed.
 Closed cases remain available for audit and may be reopened if new, relevant evidence is submitted within a specified timeframe.
 This procedure applies to all commercial waste services across the operator's service area and will be reviewed on a scheduled basis; version control entries and effective dates will be retained within the complaints register.
 Failure to follow this procedure does not remove statutory rights.
 The operator retains the right to revise this policy as required by law or operational need.

 Commercial Waste Uxbridge